Overview

 - Support traffic separation through platform controls.

-- Provide device networking posture for Trust Security Center where supported.
+- Provide device networking posture for Trust Security Center.

 - Keep network controls separate from message plaintext.